-If you are seriously looking into scraping a website, chances are you would want to navigate through the different pages of the website and extract data from each one of them.
-The first step, however, is to identify the kind of pagination you are dealing with and work from there.
+If you are seriously looking into scraping a website, you may need to navigate the website's different pages and extract data from each page.
+The first step is to identify the pagination you are dealing with and work from there.
 A few examples are:

 - Paginate using a "Next" button

 - Paginate without a "Next" button

 In this tutorial, we will focus on how to create a pagination action when there is no next page button on the page.
 More specifically, one that requires clicking the numbered links when you want to turn the page, like the ones below.

 Let's explore how you can create a pagination action with no next page button in Octoparse.

 - Use "Batch Generate" to create URLs for all pages

 - Create pagination manually

 With the Auto-detect function, Octoparse will automatically scan the web page for data and pagination links.
 It can be enabled in your settings to initiate the auto-detect process automatically every time.